How Betterment Works During Volatile Markets

 A period of sustained volatility could be especially harmful to your portfolio if your portfolio drift is left unchecked.
 To help minimize this risk, we automatically rebalance your portfolio whenever your portfolio drift exceeds a certain threshold.

-We use any cash inflows, like deposits or dividends, and outflows, like withdrawals and fees, to help rebalance your portfolio.
+We generally use any cash inflows, like deposits or dividends, and outflows, like withdrawals, to help rebalance your portfolio.
 When money comes in, we can buy assets from asset classes your portfolio is underweight in.
 When money is going out, we can sell assets from asset classes your portfolio is overweight in.
 This cash flow based rebalancing method helps keep your portfolio risk in check while reducing the need to sell investments, and potentially realize capital gains, to rebalance.

 If rebalancing does require selling investments in a taxable account, the specific shares to be sold are selected tax-efficiently, using our TaxMin method, ensuring that no short-term gains will be realized in your account during the rebalance, as these are particularly tax-inefficient.